Wheels Up has acquired Avianis in play to enhance customer experience

 “In private aviation, change is a fact of life,” says Eric Jacobs, the chief financial officer of Wheels Up.
 Avianis will streamline post-booking automation.

-Currently, after members book a flight via its app, they then have call, text or email member services if they want to add catering, say they are running late, add or subtract passengers, or change any aspects of the booking.
+Currently, after members book a flight via its app, they can call, text, or email member services to add catering, say they are running late, add or subtract passengers, or change any aspects of the booking.

 Per Marthinsson, executive vice president of Avinode, a B2B resource for charter brokers, says a typical charter booking involves more than 100 emails and phone calls and up to 42 touch points on the backend.

-After its acquisition of Travel Management Company in June, Wheels Up now owns 119 aircraft (a mixture of King Air 350i, Hawker 400XP, Citation Excel/XLS, and Citation X types), however, it wants to expand instant access for its 6,000 members to more third party aircraft.
+After acquiring Travel Management Company in June, Wheels Up now owns 119 aircraft (a mix of King Air 350i, Hawker 400XP, Citation Excel/XLS, and Citation types).
+However, it wants to expand instant access for its 6,000 members to more third-party aircraft.

 Private jet charters